Ghana

 trip (I did a great many things), but instead is a combination of journal entries and emails that explore my own personal experience and emotional journey.

 "And further down the coast it was more like the Africa I had dreamed about – wild and lovely, the people dark and beautiful, the palm trees tall, the sun bright, and the rivers deep.
-The great Africa of my dreams!
-But there was one thing that hurt me a lot when I talked with people.
-The Africans looked at me and would not believe I was a Negro.

 You see, unfortunately, I am not Black.
 There are lots of different kinds of blood in our family.
 But here in the United States, the word "Negro" is used to mean anyone who has any Negro blood at all in his veins.
-In Africa, the word is more pure.
-It means all Negro, therefore black."

 But other Blacks who had been to Ghana told me differently.
 They said that everyone they met said, "welcome home" and that every Black American should go.
 So, I put my faith in the Diaspora and got on the plane.

 I changed planes in London and I immediately felt different, somehow.
 All my nervousness and apprehension disappeared when I saw all of the Africans boarding the plane.
-I was overwhelmed with an extreme sense of comfort that is somewhat indescribable, as if, for the first time in my life, I could finally take a breath.
+I was overwhelmed with an extreme sense of

 Soon I was coming into Accra, Ghana, West Africa.
 When the plane landed, I turned to the back page of Hughes' The Big Sea and wrote: